Voice Input

 - Daintree waits up to 10 seconds for any pending AI corrections to settle.

-- Once all corrections are complete (or the timeout is reached), the text is submitted automatically.
+- Once corrections finish, or the timeout is reached, the text is submitted.

 Press Escape to cancel the wait and keep the text in the input bar for further editing.